 Features typical of this period include a celluloid heel cap engraved with the model name, a large Varitone tailpiece with a rounded Y shape centre section – also engraved with the ‘Super-400’ legend - and enclosed back Kluson tuners with amber plastic buttons.

 Photos courtesy of Blue-G, Tokyo, Japan. (blue-g.com)

 1940 Gibson Super 400N

-This beautiful 1940 Super 400N features the natural finish option that Gibson introduced in late 1937.
+This beautiful 1940 Super 400N features the natural finish option that Gibson introduced in 1939.
 Note the gold-plated Kluson Sealfast tuners, Varitone tailpiece and the Super 400 legend engraved on its heel cap.

 Serial number: 96112